Avinash Veeraraghavan

-Avinash Veeraraghavan is an Indian artist who creates graphic books, layered prints, and multichannel video installations based on popular culture.
+Avinash Veeraraghavan (born 1975) is an Indian artist who creates graphic books, layered prints, and multichannel video installations based on popular culture.

 Veeraraghavan uses images from photographs, patterns in print and textiles, wallpaper patterns, wrapping paper.
 He has created images artwork using digital images that are layered and juxtaposed.

 In 2011, Veeraraghavan's work was part of a two-person show titled Crazy Jane and Jack the Journeyman at Galerie Krinzinger in Vienna.
 His work was shown at the Prague Biennale in 2011 in a section titled, Crossroads: India Escalate.

 In 2009, Veeraraghavan received the Illy Sustain Art prize at Arco, Madrid.

 Early life

 Born in 1975 in Chennai, Tamil Nadu, Veeraraghavan did a post-school programme at the Centre for Learning in Bangalore under the guidance of Andrea Anastasio in 1995.

 Veeraraghavan worked for Studio Sowden and Studio Fronzoni in Milan.
 He also studied book design at Tara Publishing under the guidance of Rathna Ramanathan in 2000.